10 Stars Who Passed Away & No One Even Noticed

-Christopher D’Olier Reeve will always be remembered for his lead role in Superman in 1978, which got him a BAFTA Award.
+Christopher D’Olier Reeve remains in our hearts forever for his timely acquisition of the Superman role in 1978, which got him a BAFTA Award.
 He was also famous for his brilliant performances in movies such as The Bostonians, Street Smart, and The Remains of the Day.
-In his time, he was a popular actor because of his amazing roles in movies and films.
+In his time, Christopher was a popular actor because of his unforgettable roles in movies and films.
 Due to his handsome looks, he was in demand as a leading man in popular motion pictures.

-Christopher was thrown off his horse in the course of competition in Virginia in May 1995.
-This accident left him quadriplegic, requiring the use of a wheelchair, and he was dependent on a portable ventilator to aid his breathing.
+Unfortunately, Christopher fell off his horse in competition during a horse-racing meet in Virginia in May 1995.
+Moreover, the accident left him quadriplegic, requiring the use of a wheelchair, and he was dependent on a portable ventilator to aid his breathing.
 On October 10, 2004, the Superman actor died at the age of 52.
-His doctors and insurance companies confirmed that his untimely death was a result of cardiac arrest caused by an infection complication.
+His doctors and insurance companies confirmed that his untimely death resulted from cardiac arrest caused by an infection complication.

 He was an American playwright and actor who achieved fame with his award-winning rendition of Lafayette Renold in True Blood.
 Actor Nelsan Ellis also starred in the popular TV series, Elementary as Shinwell Johnson.
 He also portrayed the great Martin Luther King Jr. in a supporting performance in the 2013 historical drama film, The Butler.
 This film received mostly positive reviews from film critics.